DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 *   **@module main:** Entry point and application orchestrator.
 *   **Core Responsibilities:**
     *   Orchestrates the `preloader` sequence.
+    *   Dynamically creates the buttons for the Hue Assignment grid and registers them with the `buttonManager`.
     *   Initializes and registers all managers with the `serviceLocator`.
-    *   Sets up top-level event listeners (e.g., for `buttonInteracted`, ensuring sounds like `buttonPress` use `forceRestart: true` for responsiveness).
+    *   Sets up top-level event listeners, most notably for `buttonInteracted`.
+This listener acts as a central hub, translating UI interactions into `appState` changes (e.g., setting the theme, updating target color properties, initiating the resistive shutdown sequence) and triggering context-appropriate sounds.
+For direct interactions, it ensures sounds like `buttonPress` use `forceRestart: true` for responsiveness.
     *   Starts the `startupSequenceManager` after the preloader completes.
 *   **Key Interactions:** Instantiates and initializes nearly every other manager.

 #### `appState.js`
 *   **@module appState:** Manages the central, authoritative application state.
+*   **Core Responsibilities:**
-*   **Core Responsibilities:** Holds all shared state data, provides getters/setters, and emits events on state changes.
+    *   Holds all shared state data, provides getters/setters, and emits events on state changes.
+    *   Manages the state for the resistive shutdown sequence via `resistiveShutdownStage` and `isMainPowerOffButtonDisabled`.
+    *   Provides a global event bus via exported `subscribe` and `emit` functions, which wrap an internal `EventEmitter`.
 *   **Key Interactions:** Interacted with by almost every module.

 #### `config.js`